 Annually, the Superintendent shall provide the Board the Highly Capable plan application required by the Office of the Superintendent of Public Instruction.
-This plan will include, the number of students the district expects to serve by grade level, the district's plan for identifying students, a description of the highly capable service goals, a description of the services offered, a description of ongoing professional development for staff delivering.
-Highly Capable Services, a service evaluation and fiscal report, and assurances that the district is legally compliant.
+This plan will include the following: the number of students the Districtdistrict expects to serve by grade level, the District's district's plan for identifying students, a description of the Highly Capable serviceshighly capable service goals, a description of the services offered, a description of ongoing professional development for staff delivering.
+Highly Capable Services and general education staff, a service evaluation and fiscal report, and assurances that the district is legally compliant.